David Ferguson (footballer, born 1994): York City

 On 6 October 2017, Ferguson signed for Darlington's National League North rivals York City on a contract running to June 2019, after York activated a release clause in his contract.
 He was signed by manager Martin Gray, who had left Darlington for York days earlier.
 Ferguson gave up a job in refuse upon returning to full-time football with York.

 Hartlepool United

 Ferguson signed for National League club Hartlepool United on 5 August 2020 after turning down the offer of a new contract with York.
 He scored his first goal for Hartlepool with a free kick in a 2–0 home win against Solihull Moors.
-Ferguson started in the 2021 National League play-off Final as Hartlepool were promoted back to the Football League.
-In 2020–21, Ferguson contributed 11 assists.
-His performances earned him a place in the 2020–21 National League Team of the Year.
+Ferguson started in the 2021 National League play-off final as Hartlepool were promoted back to the Football League.
+In his first season, Ferguson contributed 11 assists in total.
+His performances earned him a place in the National League Team of the Year.

 In January 2022, Ferguson scored the equaliser against Championship side Blackpool in a 2–1 win as Hartlepool reached the fourth round of the FA Cup.
 On 6 May 2022, Ferguson signed a new two-year contract.
+Ahead of the 2023–24 season, Ferguson was named as Hartlepool's new captain.
+After a loss of form during the season, the captaincy reverted to Nicky Featherstone.
+At the end of the season, he was offered a new deal with the club.
+On 15 May 2024, he agreed a new deal with Hartlepool.
+On 7 September 2024, Ferguson made his 200th appearance for the club in a 0–0 home draw with FC Halifax Town.
+At the end of the 2024–25 season, Ferguson was offered a new contract at Hartlepool.
+However, he departed the club after contract discussions had "fizzled out".

+Gateshead

+On 25 June 2025, it was announced that Ferguson would become Alun Armstrong's first signing at National League club Gateshead.

+Style of play

+Ferguson is an attack-minded left back who is known for getting a high number of assists.

+Personal life

+He attended St Aidan's Catholic Academy.
+While playing part-time for Shildon and Darlington, Ferguson worked for his local council in the refuse investigation department dealing with issues such as fly-tipping.